LinuxCommandLibrary

 DESCRIPTION

 crontab manages scheduled tasks for users.
-It edits the cron table, which contains commands to be executed at specified times and dates.
-Cron is essential for automated system maintenance, backups, and recurring tasks.
+It provides an interface to edit, list, and remove the cron table, which contains commands to be executed at specified times and dates.
+The cron daemon reads these tables and executes jobs at their scheduled times.

 PARAMETERS